87th Infantry Division (United States): World War II

+Before Organized Reserve infantry divisions were ordered into active military service, they were reorganized on paper as "triangular" divisions under the 1940 tables of organization.
+The headquarters companies of the two infantry brigades were consolidated into the division's cavalry reconnaissance troop, and one infantry regiment was removed by inactivation.
+The field artillery brigade headquarters and headquarters battery became the headquarters and headquarters battery of the division artillery, and its three field artillery regiments were reorganized into four battalions.
+The engineer, medical, and quartermaster regiments were reorganized into battalions.
+In 1942, divisional quartermaster battalions were split into ordnance light maintenance companies and quartermaster companies, and the division's headquarters and military police company, which had previously been a combined unit, was split.

 The 87th Infantry Division was ordered into active military service on 15 December 1942 at Camp McCain, Mississippi.
 It was nicknamed the "Baby Division" because many of its initial filler soldiers were among the first eighteen year olds conscripted after the lower limit of the draft age was reduced from twenty to eighteen years old in November 1942.
 It moved to the Tennessee Maneuver Area on 3 December 1943, for the Second Army #4 Tennessee Maneuvers, and consolidated at Fort Jackson, South Carolina on 20 January 1944 for divisional training.
 The division staged at Camp Kilmer, at Stelton (now Edison), New Jersey, on 10 October 1944 until it received its port call to the New York Port of Embarkation in Brooklyn, New York.

 It sailed to the European Theater on 17 October 1944, arrived in England on 12 November 1944, and staged for movement to France.
 It was assigned to the Third Army on 25 November 1944, and arrived at Le Havre, France, on 28 November 1944.
 The 87th was further assigned to the III Corps on 4 December 1944, and to the XII Corps on 11 December 1944, to the XV Corps on 21 December 1944, and to the VIII Corps on 29 December 1944.
 Crossed into Belgium on 12 January 1945, and returned to XII Corps on 14 January 1945.
 Crossed into Luxembourg on 21 January 1945, and assigned to VIII Corps on 25 January 1945.
 Because of discontinuity in the German railroad system, the 87th was routed to Germany by returning to Belgium on 3 February 1945.
-Entered Germany 16 March 1945, and remained to VE Day.
-Returned to the United States at the New York Port of Embarkation on 11 July 1945, and proceeded to Fort Benning, Georgia on 14 July 1945 to prepare for deployment to Japan; it was at Fort Benning on VJ Day.
+Entered Germany 16 March 1945, and remained to Victory in Europe Day.
+Returned to the United States at the New York Port of Embarkation on 11 July 1945, and proceeded to Fort Benning, Georgia, on 14 July 1945 to prepare for deployment to Japan; it was at Fort Benning on VJ Day.
 The 87th Infantry Division was inactivated on 21 September 1945, at Fort Benning.